-Moreover, unlike other family members, bush clover sticks to its place.
+Moreover, unlike other family members, bush clover knows its place.
 Slowly developing over the summer into a roughly 6-foot mound, this beautiful shrub spends August and September laden with thousands of tiny pink flowers.
 It’s a burst of color just when you least expect it, and at a time when most other perennials have lost their luster.

 DESIGNING WITH LESPEDEZA

 Designing with Lespedeza thunbergii offers many opportunities.
 Given its large size, the shrub is a natural for the back of the border (or used as a specimen.)
 Although it will tolerate some shade, it flowers best in full sun, where it combines beautifully with other fall-blooming perennials like caryopteris, Russian sage, asters and chrysanthemums.

 At my client’s home, we’ve gone for a spring-like approach, pairing her shrubs with ‘Little Lime’ hydrangeas, apricot shrub roses, Icy Pink vinca and the upright swords of bearded iris.
 Anthony Waterer spirea, Longwood Blue caryopteris and white Japanese anemones make up a soft-toned backdrop.

 To date, the only other place I’ve found Lespedeza thunbergii is at Maryland’s Brookside Gardens, where last fall, I spied it displayed in one of their formal gardens.
 Here, their staff paired it with Autumn Joy sedum, giant hyssop, maiden grass, pink anemones and purple top vervain to form a stunning combination.